 CLI covers the cost of the materials and trainers.

-No, these classrooms are not an ideal fit for TSR Comprehensive model, although Lead Agents could consider including PPCD classrooms through one of the TSR expansion models.
+No, these classrooms are not an ideal fit for TSR Comprehensive model, although Lead Agents should encourage these classrooms to access the free resources on CLI Engage.